-The cost for cosmetology transfer students is \$13.91 per hour; for barbering students, the cost is \$11.50 per hour; for esthetics students, the cost is \$15.97, and for nail technology students, the cost is \$12.50 per hour attended at San Francisco Institute of Esthetics & Cosmetology.
+The cost for cosmetology transfer students is \$13.91 per hour; for barbering and nail technology students, the cost is \$11.50 per hour; for esthetics students, the cost is \$15.97 per hour attended at San Francisco Institute of Esthetics & Cosmetology.
 This does not include the cost of a complete and current San Francisco Institute of Esthetics & Cosmetology student kit.